Märkischer Kreis II: Members

 The constituency has been held by the Social Democratic Party (SPD) during all but two Bundestag terms since its creation.
 It was first represented by Günter Topmann from 1980 to 1983.
 Wolfgang Lohmann of the Christian Democratic Union (CDU) won it in 1983 and served a single term.
 Lisa Seuster regained it for the SPD in 1987, and served until 1998.
 Dieter Dzewas was then representative from 1998 to 2002.
 Dagmar Freitag was elected in 2002 and served until 2021.
-Paul Ziemiak won the constituency for the CDU in 2021.
+Paul Ziemiak won the constituency for the CDU in 2021 and was re-elected in 2025.